pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 - **image scan template**: A template of how jobs are created for scanning the image produced by the supply chain.
 For more information, see [ScanTemplate section](#scan-template).

-In the following section includes details about the new objects, compared to Out of the Box Supply Chain With Testing.
+The following section includes details about the new objects, compared to Out of the Box Supply Chain With Testing.